Transparent dark purple Travel Guide by Insurte logo

 • A recent passport-sized photo.

-• A valid passport (at least 3 months beyond your intended stay).
+• A valid passport (at least 3 months beyond your intended stay, and issued in the past 10 years).

-• Proof of Schengen-compliant travel insurance.
+• Proof of Schengen travel insurance.
 The policy that you choose must meet all of the Schengen visa travel insurance requirements.

 • Proof of accommodation for your stay (hotel bookings or an invitation from a host).